lowlydba/mentalhealth.day/docs/index.md

 - **Get outside** - A [Stanford][stanford] study showed that those who live in dense cities are 20% more likely to experience anxiety disorders than individuals who live in more rural, or “green”, areas.
 So take a walk or sit on a park bench and enjoy the world around you.
 - **Rest** - If you’re feeling sleep deprived, or dealing with a particularly bad stint of anxiety or depression, you may just need to rest.
 Sleep until you naturally wake up, ask your partner to get the kids up that morning, or plan a nap during the day.
 Take the time to truly do nothing but rest your body.
-- **Active rest** - You don’t need to be an expert to reap the benefits of mediation, which makes it a great practice for relaxation and disconnecting.
+- **Active rest** - You don’t need to be an expert to reap the benefits of meditation, which makes it a great practice for relaxation and disconnecting.
 It could be as simple as setting aside time to do some deep breathing in a quiet room, or you could use a guided meditation.
 - **Set goals and priorities** - Decide what must get done now and what can wait.
 Learn to say “no” to new tasks if you start to feel like you’re taking on too much.
 Try to be mindful of what you have accomplished at the end of the day, not what you have been unable to do.
 - **Practice gratitude** - Remind yourself daily of things you are grateful for.
 Be specific.
 Write them down at night, or replay them in your mind.
 - **Focus on positivity** - Identify and challenge your negative and unhelpful thoughts.